lorisleiva/blog-2019-vuepress/articles/20200315 Visualise your users as Minecraft villagers/index.md

 ## Observing asynchronously

-Okay so now, all we need to do is implement an asynchronous Java thread `UsersAsVillagersThread` whose entire reponsibility is to listen to the `DatabaseLogReader` and call the `VillageRepository` when it gets notified.
+Okay so now, all we need to do is implement an asynchronous Java thread `UsersAsVillagersThread` whose entire responsibility is to listen to the `DatabaseLogReader` and call the `VillageRepository` when it gets notified.

 ![Implement the UsersAsVillagersThread](./minecraft_mod_6.png)

 Sadly, asynchronous threads cannot access the Minecraft API directly.
-If you try to do so, it will raise an `NullPointerException` and the game will crash.
+If you try to do so, it will raise a `NullPointerException` and the game will crash.

-Fortunately, the Minecraft Forge API provide a convenient _Network_ package for both the Server side and the Client side.
+Fortunately, the Minecraft Forge API provides a convenient _Network_ package for both the Server side and the Client side.
 This enables us to create custom communication between the Server and the Client but also from other asynchronous threads.

 So instead of directly accessing the `VillagerRepository` from the `UsersAsVillagersThread`, we simply need to send a _Network Packet_ to the Server and let it handle that for us.